Assassin's Creed: Bloodlines

-Assassin's Creed: Bloodlines is a 2009 action-adventure video game developed by Griptonite Games and published by Ubisoft.
+Assassin's Creed: Bloodlines is a 2009 action-adventure game developed by Griptonite Games and published by Ubisoft.
 It is the second spin-off installment in the Assassin's Creed franchise, and acts as a direct sequel to Assassin's Creed (2007).
-Beginning shortly after that game's events, Bloodlines follows Altaïr Ibn-LaʼAhad as he travels to Cyprus to eliminate the last remnants of the Templar Order and learn more about their plans.
+Spanning the years 1191–1193, Bloodlines follows Altaïr Ibn-LaʼAhad after the events of the original game, as he travels to Cyprus to eliminate the last remnants of the Knights Templar and learn more about their plans.
 The game also explores Altaïr's relationship with Maria Thorpe, a Templar agent whose life he spared in the first game and who would eventually become his wife.

 The game was announced by Sony at the E3 Conference in June 2009 as a new title for their PlayStation Portable console.
-Bloodlines was released in November 2009, concurrently with Assassin's Creed II and Assassin's Creed II: Discovery, and received mixed reviews from critics.
+It was released in November 2009, concurrently with Assassin's Creed II and Assassin's Creed II: Discovery, and received mixed reviews from critics.
 The next spin-off in the series, Assassin's Creed III: Liberation, was released in October 2012.

 Gameplay

 Assassin's Creed: Bloodlines is an action-adventure, stealth game set in an open world environment.
 The gameplay is nearly identical to that of Assassin's Creed in terms of control style, although there were minor modifications to the control scheme, due to the lack of specific keys and buttons on the PlayStation Portable.
-Some features from the previous game, such as Eagle Vision, were removed.
+Some features from the original game, such as Eagle Vision, were also removed.

-One difference between the two games is the number of civilians present on the street.
-While the first game was filled with random civilians, Bloodlines has little to no civilians, explained in-game that the people were in a constant state of insecurity due to the new system of governance.
-Still, civilians will react to Altaïr's improper behavior, such as scaling buildings, and running around the streets.